-If you’re anything like me, you’ll have found it a real challenge to produce a professional profile or bio.
+If you’re anything like me, you’ll have found it a real challenge to produce a professional profile, or bio.

 These were just some of the questions that went through my mind, and probably yours too.

-Everyone seemed to want something different – a different angle, a different length, for a different audience or a different purpose so even when I’d created 3 different length versions of my ‘standard bio’ they still didn’t always fit the bill.
+I’d been advised to pre-prepare 3 different length bios that I could ‘use for any occasion’ but everyone seemed to want something different – a different angle, a different length, for a different audience or a different purpose so even when I’d created 3 different length versions of my ‘standard bio’ they still didn’t always fit the bill.

 Here are the principles of that process:

-Ask yourself some key questions and note down your answers in a format you can easily access, edit, etc.
+Step 1: Ask yourself some key questions and note down your answers in a format you can easily access, edit, etc.